semgrep/semgrep-docs/docs/semgrep-code/notifications.md

             - export BITBUCKET_TOKEN=$PAT
             - semgrep ci
 ```
-Substitute the placeholder <code><span className="placeholder">PAT</span></code> with the name you created for this variable.

-For more configuration options, see [Bitbucket Pipelines CI Sample](/semgrep-ci/sample-ci-configs/#bitbucket-pipelines).
-Examples of more CI pipelines that you can use in Bitbucket CMS can be found in [Sample continuous integration (CI) configurations](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/).

-:::note
-- Substitute branch names and exported tokens (for example `main`, `$PAT`) according to your workspace or repository settings.
+Substitute the placeholder <code><span className="placeholder">PAT</span></code> and <code><span className="placeholder">main</span></code> according to your workspace or repository settings.

+:::info
-- The updated `bitbucket-pipelines.yml` YAML file must be also included in the branches where you want Semgrep to run.
+The updated `bitbucket-pipelines.yml` YAML file must be also included in the branches where you want Semgrep to run.
 :::

 As a result, your Bitbucket repositories are now part of the [Projects](https://semgrep.dev/orgs/-/projects) page.
 You may now receive comments on PRs from Semgrep Cloud Platform.
+For more configuration options, see [Bitbucket Pipelines CI Sample](/semgrep-ci/sample-ci-configs/#bitbucket-pipelines).
+Examples of more CI pipelines that you can use in Bitbucket CMS can be found in [Sample continuous integration (CI) configurations](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/).

 :::info
 - Test Semgrep PR comments by submitting a test code from a rule in your [Rule board](https://semgrep.dev/orgs/-/board) that is in the **Comment** column.